 This post includes some affiliate links.
 If you make a purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.

-The seasonal opening and closing dates of the canoe rental companies on each lake varies according to the conditions.
+The seasonal opening and closing dates of the canoe rental companies on each lake vary according to the conditions.
 I have noted the regular season dates below.

 Being glacier-fed lakes and at relative elevation, the water temperature of all three lakes is freezing cold.
 As in, around 5c (41f).
 The temperature warms slightly in late summer and on sunny days but is still pretty frigid.